Discover more from Tech World With Milan Newsletter

 ... every software developer need to read (technology agnostic).

-Just to take a short note that just reading these books will not make you a great developer, for that you will need years of development, but you will get insights into some guiding principles that you could apply.
-In addition, by reading them, you will avoid making some common mistakes in development.
+To take a short note that just reading these books will not make you a great developer, for that you will need years of development, but you will get insights into some guiding principles that you could apply.
+In addition, by reading them, you will avoid making common mistakes in development.

-This list is not complete, as there are always some new and good books, but these ones made the most impact in carriers of many software developers and as there are mostly languages agnostic, they can be applied by using any programming language.
+This list is incomplete, as there are always some new and good books, but these have had the most impact on the careers of many software developers.
+Because they are mostly language-agnostic, they can be applied to any programming language.

 1. Clean Code